sudosoph/docs/content/modules/pagespeed/overview/_index.md

 ---
 title: Overview
-description: Using Google's PageSpeed inside Section.
+description: Using Apache PageSpeed module on Section edge compute.
-keywords: content delivery network, CDN, pagespeed, reverse proxies, proxy, proxy template
+keywords: content delivery network, CDN, PageSpeed, reverse proxies, proxy, proxy template
 aliases:
   - /pagespeed/
   - /how-to/pagespeed/
 weight: 1
 ---

-## Overview
+## PageSpeed

-The Apache Mod PageSpeedproject is used to improve your website's performance by rewriting web pages and optimizing static assets.
+The Apache Mod PageSpeed project is used to improve your website's performance by rewriting web pages and optimizing static assets.

 You can accomplish many things with PageSpeed like: optimizing images, minifying JavaScript and CSS files, defer JavaScript libraries, and much more.

-Below are the following steps you will need to take to get PageSpeed up and running within your [section.io](https://www.section.io) reverse proxy chain.
+Below are the following steps you will need to take to get PageSpeed up and running within your reverse proxy stack.

-## Setting up PageSpeed in Section
+### Setting up PageSpeed in Section

-Follow the tutorial on how to [add PageSpeed to your Section application]({{< relref "modules/pagespeed/tutorials/add-pagespeed-to-proxystack.md" >}}).
+Follow the tutorial on how to [Add PageSpeed to your Section application]({{< relref "modules/pagespeed/tutorials/add-pagespeed-to-proxystack.md" >}}).